Exercises For Ankle Sprain

 - Progressive muscle-strengthening exercises

-Below are some recommended exercises that you can do at home.
+Below are some recommended exercises for ankle sprains that you can do at home.
 It is necessary to progressively increase the intensity of these exercises.
 Discuss with your sports physiotherapist so that they can progress you safely.

 Draw each letter of the alphabet in the air using your big toe as the “pencil”.
 Repeat the entire alphabet 5 times.

 Attach one end of an elastic band (Theraband) to the leg of a chair.
 Loop the opposite end around the foot of the injured ankle.
 Keeping the heel on the ground, slide the foot outward (evert) as far as possible and hold for 10 seconds.
 Repeat 3 sets of 10 repetitions.